nutgram/docs/docs/usage/extend.md

 # Extend

-Nutgram provides to you a way to extend the framework.
+The framework provides multiple ways to extends its functionalities.

 The `Nutgram` class and all its types (`BaseType` class) have the ability that makes it possible to add methods at runtime.